Getting angry because you can’t find out how to use your WD My Passport on a Mac? Or

 Now you are ready to set up and use your My Passport drive.

-Decide what you would like to use the My Passport on your Mac for
+Decide what you would like to use your My Passport drive for on your Mac

 And then set it up that way.

 - For copy or pasting files of specific types of e.g. Music or Photos